airjp73/rvf/README.md

 In order to make an adapter for your validation library of choice, you can create a function that accepts a schema from the validation library and turns it into a validator.

 Note the use of `createValidator`.
-It takes care of unflatten the data for nested objects and arrays since the form doesn't know anything about object and arrays and this should be handled by the adapter.
+It takes care of unflattening the data for nested objects and arrays since the form doesn't know anything about object and arrays and this should be handled by the adapter.
 For more on this you can check the implementations for `withZod` and `withYup`.

 The out-of-the-box support for `yup` in this library works like this: